agi-lab/climate-dependent-DFA/README.md

 Once the `Data` folder is downloaded, place it in the same directory as `DFA codes.Rproj` and `DFA_model_final.Rmd`.
 After this setup, users can run the RMarkdown file `DFA_model_final.Rmd` without further configuration.

-The main data folders and the corredsponding data sources used are outlined below:
+The main data folders and the corredsponding data sources used are outlined in the table below.

 - `Economic`: Contains historical data on macroeconomic variables (e.g., GDP, interest rates, and inflation rates) and projections of GDP, population, and oil and gas production under each SSP scenario; the detailed data sources are listed below:
 - `Equity return`: Contains the pseudo All-Ordinaries Shares total returns series and the financial statements of a representative oil and gas producer.
 Due to licensing restrictions, we are unable to provide the actual Total Returns series of the All-Ordinaries Shares Index and the financial statements of Woodside Energy Limited from FactSet.
 Users are encouraged to obtain this data directly from FactSet.